Great update projects to work on around your railway as the Sun set sets earlier and the heat of long summer days fade.

 One thing is certain about model railways, they get better as we learn more.
 When I look back at my first model railways it’s quite depressing how bad they were but then I was only young and only just starting.

 Although all elements of model railways are like this it’s never truer than for scenery.
-Not only will your hills, fields, tress and rivers look with better the second time around the materials used for them naturally fades and ages over time so just refreshing them will give your model railway a make-over.
+Not only will your hills, fields, trees and rivers look better the second time around the materials used for them naturally fades and age over time so just refreshing them will give your model railway a make-over.

 You could even completely change the atmosphere of your layout by changing the scenics to reflect the season.
 Swapping the green trees for those with Autumnal leaf colours will transform your trackside scenes — just watch out for leaves on the line 🙂